-Astros-Yankees ALCS Game 4 Postponed, Which Could Be Bad News For New York
+NESN

-Some pretty bad weather is about to roll through New York, and as such Game 4 of the American League Championship Series is postponed.
+Some pretty bad weather is about to roll through New York, and as such, Game 4 of the American League Championship Series is postponed.

-The Yankees and Houston Astros were set to meet Wednesday at Yankee Stadium, but now Game 4 is set to be played Thursday, with Game 5 now on Friday.
+The Yankees and Houston Astros were set to meet Wednesday at Yankee Stadium, but Game 4 now is set to be played Thursday, with Game 5 now slated for Friday.
 Had Game 4 been played Wednesday, it would’ve been a bullpen game for both teams.

 While the Yankees certainly benefit from not having to tax their bullpen at this point in the series, their offense could be in a little trouble.
-Because of the delay, the Astros now should be able to trot out Zack Greinke and Justin Verlander in Game 4 and 5, respectively.
-The Astros need just two more wins to clinch the series, so being able to roll with that 1-2 punch, even if it is against likely Masahiro Tanaka and James Paxton, is an advantage for the Astros — despite Greinke’s shortcomings.
+As a result of the delay, the Astros now should be able to trot out Zack Greinke and Justin Verlander in Game 4 and 5, respectively.
+Houston needs just two more wins to clinch the series, so being able to roll with that 1-2 punch, even if it is likely against Masahiro Tanaka and James Paxton, is an advantage for the Astros — despite Greinke’s shortcomings.

 Thumbnail photo via Kevin Sousa/USA TODAY Sports Images